-The Iceland Responsible Fisheries programme (IRF) arose out of discussions with all members of the seafood supply chain in Iceland and was officially launched in October 2008.
+The Iceland Responsible Fisheries Management Certification Programme (IRF) arose out of discussions with all members of the seafood supply chain in Iceland and was officially launched in October 2008.

 The certification model is a robust, common sense, practical and cost-effective approach and allows Icelandic fisheries to meet the FAO criteria for credible certification.
-This program also utilizes a certifier who is accredited to the International Organization for Standardization (ISO) by an International Accreditation Board member.
+This programme also utilizes a certifier who is accredited to the International Organization for Standardization (ISO) by an International Accreditation Forum member.
+The programme has received a recognition by Global Seafood Sustainable Initiative (GSSI).
 The result is a model that is practical, verifiable, transparent and incorporates the criteria and procedures outlined in the FAO Code and Guidelines.

 The main purpose of the programme is to preserve the fisheries management principles adopted by the international community, to document well managed Icelandic fisheries to the highest level of assurance, to promote community consensus behind good discipline in fisheries management and to offer our customers choice in certification.

-The IRF certification programme complies with the strictest international standards.
-It is based on Articles and substantive criteria of the United Nations Food & Agriculture Organization (FAO) reference documents, the Code of Conduct for Responsible Fisheries (1995) as well as the FAO Guidelines for the Ecolabelling of Fish and Fishery Products from Marine Capture Fisheries (2005/2009).
+The IRF certification programme complies with the strictest international requirements.
+It is based on articles and substantive criteria of the United Nations Food & Agriculture Organization (FAO) reference documents, FAO Code of Conduct for Responsible Fisheries (CCRF(1995)) as well as the FAO Guidelines for the Ecolabelling of Fish and Fishery Products from Marine Capture Fisheries (2005/2009).

 Collectively, these FAO documents provide the basis of the scope of fishery certification and the technical requirements that a fishery must be able to demonstrate to become certified.
 The FAO Committee on Fisheries has provided a global, multi-stakeholder process for the documentation of the content of the FAO CCRF and the later, FAO Guidelines for the Eco-labelling of fish and fishery products from marine capture fisheries.